zg375/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Write your own shell file to use your favorite of these TTS engines to have your Pi greet you by name.**\*\* (This shell file should be saved to your own repo for this lab.)

+my_greeting.sh

 \*\***Then answer: Is the same greeting, in these different voices, the same greeting?
 Describe one concrete way the voice changed what the utterance seemed to mean or who seemed to be speaking.**\*\*

+No, the same greeting felt different in different voices.
+I liked Piper the most because it sounded more natural and friendly. eSpeak sounded more robotic, so it felt more like a machine was talking to me, while Piper felt more like a real person.

 ## B. Speech to Text